Skip to content

 At each iteration boundary (before calling the API), any followup messages that arrived via the followup_rx channel are drained and appended as user messages.
 This allows the agent to incorporate rapid user messages without interrupting the current loop.
 The behavior is configurable via followup_mode ("inject" or "queue").

-The provider is selected at runtime from config.provider:
+The provider is selected at runtime from the models field in agent.toml (e.g. "anthropic/claude-haiku-4-5"):

 ProviderStructDefault Endpoint